-“Fixed in yoga, perform actions, having abandoned attachment and having become indifferent to success or failure.
-It is said that evenness of mind is yoga” (2:48).
+Steadfast in yoga, perform actions abandoning attachment, being indifferent to success or failure.
+It is said that such evenness of mind is yoga (2:48).

 Having abandoned attachment

 One of the major obstacles in our life is attachment to the fruits of our actions.
-This, too, will disappear through our immersion in yoga throughout all our acts.
-This is because through the japa and meditation of Om our consciousness will turn inward, the inner divine eye will open, and seeing all things in their true nature, the fruits of our actions will no longer seem relevant to us.
+This, too, will disappear as through interior cultivation our consciousness will turn inward, the inner divine eye will open, and seeing all things in their true nature, the fruits of our actions will no longer seem relevant to us.

 Once we have tasted good food, bad food loses all attraction for us.
-Once we have “tasted” the Supreme, have touched “the hem of His garment,” external attainments will mean very little–and in time will seem nothing.
+Once we have tasted the Supreme, have touched “the hem of his garment,” external attainments will mean very little–and in time will seem nothing.
 But this holy indifference can only come from touching the Divine.
-Mental gymnastics in the form of analyzing objects of desire and recounting their defects is ultimately without worth and is even harmful, for thinking so much–even though disparagingly–about them will attach us to them and draw them to us.
-“For a man dwelling on the objects of the senses, an attachment to them is born,” Krishna will tell us in the sixty-second verse of this chapter.
+Mental gymnastics in the form of analyzing objects of desire and recounting their defects is ultimately without worth and is even harmful, for thinking so much about them (even though disparagingly) will attach us to them and draw them to us.
+“For a man dwelling on the objects of the senses, attachment to them is born,” Krishna will tell us in the sixty-second verse of this chapter.